 In a world of growing competition between coworking spaces, people have a lot of great options for renting a workspace.
-Chances are that a price at your coworking space is roughly the same as at the other one nearby.
+Chances are that the price at your coworking space is roughly the same as at the other one nearby.
 Why should people choose you over the competition?

 There are many ways to offer people more for their money.
 A common way is offering more free hours for meeting room booking with credits.
-Giving more free stuff, however, could impact your profitability, because they’re, well, free.
+Giving more free stuff, however, could not impact your profitability, because they’re, well, free.

 Providing perks, discounts, and special offers for residents is a new way of boosting your membership value.
 By the way, many coworking systems, such as andcards allow building a beautiful coworking space benefit catalog.